 Memory model

-Gossamer is garbage-collected.
-There is no borrow checker, no lifetime annotations, and no manual ownership transfer. & and &mut still exist — but they express aliasing intent, not ownership.
+Gossamer is garbage-collected from the programmer's point of view: there is no borrow checker, no lifetime annotations, and no manual ownership transfer. & and &mut exist — but they express aliasing intent, not ownership.

 Values vs references